 The TD Aeroplan Visa Infinite Card comes with a $139 primary card annual fee.
 The annual fee is higher than the old card's $120 charge however the card does come with more benefits and in fact we are starting to see more of these premium cards bump up their annual fees from that $120 we have all become accustomed to.
 Supplementary cards are now $75 each up from the previous $50 however again these additional cards do come with additional benefits.
 If you have a TD All Inclusive Bank account you can have the annual fees rebated on the cards.

-Right now the TD Aeroplan Visa Infinite Card sees a welcome bonus of up to 50,000 Aeroplan Points.
+ENHANCED OFFER!
+Right now the TD Aeroplan Visa Infinite Card sees a welcome bonus of up to 50,000 Aeroplan Points and no Annual Fee for the first year.
 We value the 50,000 Aeroplan Points at no less than $750 but they are typically worth much more than that.
-The 50,000 points offer ends June 3, 2024.
+The 50,000 points offer ends January 6, 2025.
 This offer is not available for residents of Quebec.
 For Quebec residents, please click here.

 Here is how you can earn the current welcome bonus points: